Research Experiences for Teachers in Physics

 The RET program runs for 10 weeks during the same time period as the REU program; see the home page for specific dates.
 Although we recognize that some teachers might have scheduling conflicts due to their districts’ academic schedules, it has been our observation that teachers have the best experience if they can participate in the program for the full 10 weeks.
 However, we can often be a little flexible with start or end dates if needed to accommodate individual circumstances, provided that the modified schedule also works for your selected research advisor.

 Travel costs for participants coming from out of the area or out of state are covered for participants in the program.
 If participants choose to drive rather than fly, they can be reimbursed for their travel up to the amount of equivalent round-trip airfare.

 Stipends and Housing

 To the extent that our budget permits, all RET participants will be compensated at the same rate that they get for teaching for a 10-week period during the academic year.
-In some cases, we may not be able to quite meet the pay rate for highly-compensated teachers depending on the number of other RET participants.
+In some cases we may not be able to meet the pay rate for highly-compensated teachers.

 In addition to a stipend, out-of-the-area RET participants will receive a $1,000 stipend to go towards the cost of room and board while participating in the program.
 The allowance is meant to help with the costs of the participants only.
 If a participant chooses to bring a spouse or other family members with them, they will need to cover the extra cost themselves.